 As we delve into the transformative landscape of AI in data management, the imperative of foundational data stewardship becomes increasingly clear.
 The role of data stewards is not merely evolving; it is becoming pivotal in navigating new challenges and opportunities presented by AI.
 In this context, taking the initial steps to establish a robust data stewardship program, grounded in traditional roles, is more than a strategic move—it is an essential preparation for the inevitable changes brought by AI.

 Organizations at the nascent stages of data governance should prioritize setting up a well-structured data stewardship program.
 This foundational step is crucial in managing the complexities of today’s data landscape and in creating a solid platform for future advancements.
-By focusing on traditional data stewardship roles—overseeing data quality, accessibility, and alignment with business goals—organizations can build a resilient framework capable of adapting to AI-driven transformations.
+By focusing on traditional Data Stewardship Roles—overseeing data quality, accessibility, and alignment with business goals—organizations can build a resilient framework capable of adapting to AI-driven transformations.

 For those already equipped with a data stewardship program, now is the time to reinforce and refine these efforts.
 Strengthening your program means not only ensuring it performs effectively in its current scope but also preparing it for the expanded responsibilities that AI integration will entail.
 As data stewardship becomes an integral part of your organization’s data governance framework, its formalization and integration with other data management functions will be key to navigating the AI era successfully.